talshachar20/agAppium/README.md

 ### Comments:
 For a bigger project configuration, I would have create exec command from terminal, which allows to run the tests with specific tags (for example: regression set, smoke set etc..)

+It is possible to add to setup the option to open emulator via the test